 - Caffe Roma – Serving Italian pastries and espresso since 1891

-- Note: In case of bad weather, we may visit McSorley’s Old Ale House (circa 1854) for an optional pint of beer (not included in tour price).
+- We may visit McSorley’s Old Ale House (circa 1854) for an optional pint of beer (not included in tour price).

 Are snacks/refreshments included in tour price?
 Although this is not a food tour, the cost of the food-related snack stops we make is included in our tour price.
 In addition, each participant will be offered a complimentary bottle of water during the walk.
 If you have any dietary restrictions or specific food allergies, please contact us prior to booking.